 You at 34 weeks pregnant

 You’re probably feeling more and more uncomfortable as your baby’s weight continues to increase.
-Healthy eating and some light exercise might help you feel better.
+Healthy eating and regular exercise might help you feel better.
 Keep doing your pelvic floor exercises.

 Try to sleep on your side when you can – you can sleep on either side.
 This reduces your risk of stillbirth.
 It’s OK if you wake up during the night on your back.
 Just roll over to sleep on your side again.
 Putting pillows under your stomach, between your legs and behind your back can help you to feel more comfortable and ease or prevent back pain.